98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 If you've ruled out any errors in the update script, I've sometimes found purging and reinstalling the kernel resolves the issue.

 # efi folder
 Example hierarchy of the systemd-boot/efi partition.
+Includes loader entries for zfs-on-root as well as standard (ext4/UUID) partitions.

 # fstab
 Example fstab for mounting the systemd-boot partition to /boot/efi once the zfs-root is fully loaded.